timboGithubMan/AFP2-RNA-Seq/README.md

 AFP2 overexpression upregulates glutathione related genes, nutrient reservoir activity, and water transport.

-TSA significantly upregulates ribosome biogenesis genes, even though the seeds are not in a state of growth. (see KEGG maps) This might be a compensatory mechanism for the increased transcription caused by inhibition of histone deacetylases.
+TSA significantly upregulates ribosome biogenesis genes, even though the seeds are not in a state of growth. (see KEGG maps) This might be a compensatory mechanism for the increased transcription caused by inhibition of histone deacetylases

 This experiment is still in progress.
 See "results_of_interest" in /k12_cluster_analysis for a short list of GO term analysis